tomkimpson/SGWB_stationary/README.md

 # SGWB_stationary
-Exploration of the stationarity of the stochastic GW background
+Work-in-progress exploration of the stationarity of the stochastic GW background.

+Please run `src/main.py` to generate the relevant plots.
+Some example plots can be seen in `src/outputs/`

+Please see `notebooks/demo.ipynb` for some additional discussion.